northeastern-rc/rc-public-documentation/docs/source/first_steps/bashrc.rst

 The Discovery Shell environment and .bashrc
 +++++++++++++++++++++++++++++++++++++++++++

-Discovery uses a Linux-based Operating System (CentOS) that uses the Shell to interface with the user.
+Discovery uses a Linux-based Operating System (CentOS), where the Shell program is used to interface with the user.
 Bash (Bourne Again SHell) is one of the most popular Shell implementations which is the default Shell on Discovery.

 The Shell script .bashrc is used by Bash to initialize your Shell environment.
-For example, it can be used to define shell environemnt variables (such as ``PATH``) or aliases and load modules.
+For example, it is typically used to define aliases, functions and load modules.
+Note that environment variables settings (such as ``PATH``) generally go in the .bash_profile or .profile files.
-Your .bashrc file lives in your /home directory.
-You can make changes to it with a text editor like `nano <https://www.nano-editor.org/>`_.
+Your .bashrc, .bash_profile and .profile files live in your /home directory.
+You can make changes to your .bashrc with a text editor like `nano <https://www.nano-editor.org/>`_.

 .. caution:: Making edits to your .bashrc file can result in many issues.
 Some changes may prevent you from launching apps or executing commands.
-Modifying your ``PATH`` variable may result in the inavibility to use basic Shell commands (such as ``cd`` or ``ls``) if not done correctly.
+Modifying your ``PATH`` variable may result in the inability to use basic Shell commands (such as ``cd`` or ``ls``) if not done correctly.
              Before making changes to your .bashrc file, make a backup of the default .bashrc file so you can restore it if necessary.
              If you need help with editing your .bashrc file, reach out to rchelp@northeastern.edu or `schedule a consultation with a staff member <https://outlook.office365.com/owa/calendar/ResearchComputing2@northeastern.onmicrosoft.com/bookings/>`_